• Loading stock data...

 The lawsuit was first reported by ESPN.

-Other Hazan clients include Tre Mann, who played for the Hornets last season and Trevelin Queen, who played for the Magic last season.
-Both are currently free agents.
+Other Hazan clients include Tre Mann, who played for the Hornets last season (and is reportedly re-signing for three years, $24 million) and Trevelin Queen, a free agent who played for the Magic last season.

 Representatives for Beasley and Hazan did not immediately respond to requests for comment.